MatiasDuhalde/3d-graphics/report.md

 The goal of the project was to implement a working, CPU-bound ray tracer that could render 3D scenes containing different elements such as spheres, meshes, and lights using computer graphics techniques.

-To achieve this, the ray tracer was written completely in **Rust** (!!) and it can be found in the following repository: <https://github.com/MatiasDuhalde/3d-graphics>
+To achieve this, the ray tracer was written completely in **Rust** (!!) and it can be found in the following repository: <https://github.com/MatiasDuhalde/3d-graphics>.
+The original sources of this report may also be found in this repository.

-This report will not go in depth into the code, but it will describe the main features of the ray tracer, the techniques used, the results obtained, some benchmarks, and some future improvements that could be made.
+This report will not go in depth into the code, but it will describe the main features of the ray tracer, the techniques used, the results obtained and benchmarks.
 The report is particularly visual, and it contains several images that showcase the ray tracer's capabilities.

 ## Implementation